YassinEldeeb/create-prisma-generator/CONTRIBUTING.md

 The setup I would recommend is running `pnpm dev` in `packages/create-prisma-generator` in a terminal and open another one and `cd packages/cli-usage` where you can find an empty package that has a single purpose of testing your changes to all of the other `packages`.

-So if you opened `packages/cli-usage/package.json` you'll see all of the packages linked locally from the workspace **which you'll have to add your own there as well**
+So if you opened `packages/cli-usage/package.json` you'll see all of the packages linked locally from the workspace **which you'll find your own there as well cause the script you ran at first added it automatically**

 ```json
 "devDependencies": {